What are the 1099 filing penalties?

 Failure to Furnish Correct Payee Statements

 You are required to provide payees statements (or recipient copies) by the due date.
 Different forms have different due dates.
-The due date for the payee statement for Form 1099-MISC by January 31 (February 15 for Forms 1099-B, 1099-S, and 1099-MISC (boxes 8 and 14 only), If you fail to provide correct statements to your payees by the due date, you may be subject to a penalty.
+The due date for the payee statement for Form 1099-MISC by January 31 (February 15 for Forms 1099-B, 1099-S, and 1099-MISC (boxes 8 and 14 only), If you fail to provide correct statements to your payees by the due date, you may be subjected to a penalty.
 The penalty applies if you fail to provide the statement or fail to include all required information, or you include incorrect information on the statement.

 The amount of the penalty is based on when you furnish the correct payee statement.
 It is a separate penalty and is applied in the same manner as the penalty for failure to file correct information returns by the due date.